JCDixon/Mastermind/README.md

 # Mastermind
-"Bulls &amp; Cows" game implemented as a Java Spring Boot REST web application
+"Bulls and Cows" game implemented as a Spring Boot REST application using JDBC Template to access a MySQL database for persistent storage.